 8. Attract the Right Employees and Build a Positive Workplace Culture

-It’s easy to overlook the importance of building a strong team and positive workplace culture when you’re focused on growth, but your employees and business growth strategies are tied in a multitude of ways.
+It’s easy to overlook the importance of building a strong team and positive workplace culture when you’re focused on company expansion, but your employees and business growth strategies are tied in a multitude of ways.
 For example, businesses that focus on employee experience tend to see faster and stronger revenue growth, according to research presented in Forbes.

 Make sure everyone has the resources and environment necessary to succeed in their role.
 Consider areas like performance incentives, mentorship, and ongoing professional development.